 What is the ONE thing I can do to improve my relationship with my parent/sibling?

 “Friends…how many of us have them?
 Friends…”.
-I can’t help but think of that song Friends by Whodini?
+Sorry, but I can’t help but think of that song Friends by Whodini?
 If you have friends, and I am sure you do, you have had arguments.
 Maybe short ones, but maybe even long lasting ones.
-It is inevitable I suspect.
+It’s inevitable I suspect.
 Whenever two or more people get together, some sort of drama is bound to happen.
 It might not be the first thing they did to rub you wrong, but the same stuff over and over again.
 You will eventually speak up, hurt their feelings and an argument will ensue.
 If you want to improve your relationships with friends, ask yourself,

 What is the ONE thing I can do to improve my relationship with my friends?